MSM Recruiting Policies

 Companies should communicate decisions to candidates within a reasonable time frame and in accordance with Mendoza’s key recruiting dates (highlighted below).
 Exploding offers do not give candidates an appropriate amount of time to make a decision and are therefore prohibited.

 Once an offer (verbal or written, including email) is made to a candidate, it cannot be withdrawn without being considered a violation of Mendoza’s Recruiting Policies.
-Any company considering rescinding an offer to a student should contact MBA Career Services team as soon as possible.
+Any company considering rescinding an offer to a student should contact the Graduate Business Career Services team as soon as possible via 574-631-8482.